alpb178/movies/README.md

 First we build the docker image from project root dir

-`docker build . -t backpackpool-admin`
+`docker build . -t zendinit-admin`

 Once is finished, we need to run a docker container from the image previously created, to do so we execute

-`docker run -p 5000:3000 backpackpool-admin`
+`docker run -p 5000:3000 zendinit-admin`

 To stop docker container we should check the docker container id

 `docker container ls`